m4ttsch/omscs-notes-notes/operating-systems/virtualization.md

 ## x86 Virtualization in the Past
 Before 2005, x86 platforms had only the four privilege rings, without the root/non-root distinction.
 The basic strategy for virtualization software was to run the hypervisor in ring 0, and the guest operating system in ring 1.

-However, there were exactly 17 hardware instructions that were privileged (required ring 0), but didn’t cause a trap.
-Issuing them from another protection level wouldn’t pass control to the hypervisor, but would just fail silently.
+However, there were exactly 17 hardware instructions that were privileged (required ring 0), but didn't cause a trap.
+Issuing them from another protection level wouldn't pass control to the hypervisor, but would just fail silently.

 For example, enabling/disabling interrupts requires manipulating a bit in a privileged register, which can be done with the POPF/PUSHF instructions.
 When these instructions were issued, they just failed silently.

-Since control isn’t passed to the hypervisor, the hypervisor has no idea that the OS wanted to change the interrupt status, so it cannot emulate that behavior.
+Since control isn't passed to the hypervisor, the hypervisor has no idea that the OS wanted to change the interrupt status, so it cannot emulate that behavior.

-At the same time, since the failure was silent, the OS doesn’t know about it and assumes the change was successful.
+At the same time, since the failure was silent, the OS doesn't know about it and assumes the change was successful.
 As a result, it continues with its execution.

 ## Binary Translation
 One way to solve the issue of the 17 hardware instructions was to write the VM binary to never issue those 17 instructions.
 This process is called **binary translation**.

 The goal pursued by binary translation is to run unmodified guest operating systems.
-We shouldn’t need to install additional software or policies to alter the guest OS in order to run in a virtualized environment.
+We shouldn't need to install additional software or policies to alter the guest OS in order to run in a virtualized environment.
 When the guest OS is not modified, this type of virtualization is called **full virtualization**.

 To avoid these bad hardware instructions, some interception and translation must take place at the virtualization layer.
 Instruction sequences - typically at a function-level granularity - that are about to be executed are captured from the VM binary.
 This needs to be done at runtime, dynamically, because the execution of the instruction sequences may depend on code passed in at runtime.